laurita/Chat/README.md

 A client side of the appliction.

-sbt run-main NewClientApp 'server_host' 'server_port'
+sbt run-main CmdLineClientApp 'server_host' 'server_port'